-The WebLogic Scripting Tool (WLST) is a new command-line interface that you can use to automate domain configuration tasks, including application deployment configuration and deployment operations.
-See WebLogic Scripting Tool for more information.
+The WebLogic Scripting Tool (WLST) is a command-line interface that you can use to automate domain configuration tasks, including application deployment configuration and deployment operations.
+See Oracle Fusion Middleware Oracle WebLogic Scripting Tool for more information.

 WebLogic Server provides several tools for deploying applications and stand-alone modules:

 wldeploy is an Ant task version of the